gabriellabann/SE-SCC-Depression-clone/research-assessment.md

         -   [X] Objective attempt
         -   [ ] Objective met
         -   Grader comments:
+            - .R scripts are code only, you can't include code chunks so there should not be any chunk options (e.g., label assignment)
+            - chunk labels should not include spaces or special characters except hyphens

 23. Use code chunks to set up a quarto document